tipitio/liquidapps-hackathon/README.md

 1. First, clone the repo.
 Enter the nodejs/services folder in your terminal and run "touch .env", or create a .env file another way.

-2. If you don't have a developer account for Stripe, you'll need to sign up, create a customer, copy the customer ID, and also copy the Stripe secret API key for autorization.
+2. If you don't have a developer account for Stripe, you'll need to sign up, create a customer, copy the customer ID, and also copy the Stripe secret API key for authorization.
+Your Stripe Key can be found under your Stripe dashboard->home "Get your test API keys", and your customer id will show when you click on the customer you created in Stripe.

 3. Open your .env file and add the following